mvaganov/CmdLineAsteroids/notes.md

 This simulation will have many of them, and we should start using 2D concepts in this rectangle drawing code.
 Also, this program will need many source files, and I want to organize them with folders.

-I'll be doing this kind of code refactoring a lot during my tutorial.
+I'll be doing more of this kind of code refactoring during my tutorial, but not nearly as much as normal.
+Real programmers constantly rewrite code, often renaming variables, and adding or removing new code structures for many different reasons.
+Know that this tutorial is the result of lots of such rewrites.
 If you are new to programming, you need to know that this is how big projects are written: one step at a time, with lots of rewrites, and tests between changes.
-It will be slower for you, and that's fine.
+If you are new, programming will probably be slower for you, and that's fine.
-I apologize for speeding it up.
-Please pause and rewind the video for yourself as needed.
+I sincerely apologize for speeding it up my development process.
+Please learn what you can from my compressed examples, and do pause and rewind the video for yourself as needed.

 Notice that I'm using the old DrawRectangle class in this new function.